 Waiting for Baby

 My mom had arrived two weeks beforehand because she wanted to make sure she was here whenever the kiddo showed up.
 Mom showed up on my due date and the kid…well, she waited the full two weeks.
-I didn’t mind though as I knew it was my time with my mom, and likely to be the last bit of “free” time I would have.
+I didn’t mind though since I knew it was my time with my mom, and likely to be the last bit of “free” time I would have.
 Or rather, on the surface I knew that.
 Every mother out there was telling me to cherish these last bits of time carrying her because it’s “so much harder once they’re on the outside.”
 I’m not saying they were wrong, but I really wanted my own body back.

 But still, something was off.